Eliška Junková: 1927 Targa Florio

+Shortly thereafter, she won the Brno-Soběšice hillclimb and then also won the two-litre sports car class of the German Grand Prix at the new Nürburgring circuit, and the 50-kilometer ladies handicap organized in Montlhéry during the 24 hours of Paris.

+1928 Targa Florio

 With her sights firmly set on winning the 1928 Targa Florio, she acquired a new Type 35B to keep her competitive with the top male racers.
 Race organiser Conte Vincenzo Florio arranged for Vincenzo Gargotta, one of his press officers and a local resident, to accompany her on sighting laps around the course.
 Periodically she would stop to put chalk marks on posts, walls and trees along the route.
 This year, there was a strong field with works entries from Bugatti, Maserati and Alfa Romeo.
 On race day, the cars were flagged off at two-minute intervals, with Junková starting well into the second half of the grid, coincidentally just ahead of Candrilli again.
 The fastest car on the first lap was Louis Chiron in his works Bugatti, followed by Giuseppe Campari in an Alfa Romeo and Chiron's teammate Albert Divo.
 Junková was a remarkable fourth on elapsed time, barely 30 seconds behind Chiron, showing her skill and the value of her meticulous preparation.
 On the second lap, Chiron pushed too hard and went off.
 Divo had pitted and this put Junková into the overall lead, having passed many of the twenty cars that had started ahead of her.
-Divo, an experienced Grand Prix veteran, had started just ahead of her and following closely, she was ahead of him on elapsed time.
+Divo, an experienced Grand Prix veteran, had started just ahead of her, and, by now following closely, she was ahead of him on elapsed time.
 Meanwhile, Campari pushed very hard to take the lead by the end of the third lap after four and a half hours.
 He built his lead, only to lose time with a puncture and driving the last 10 kilometres on the wheel rim.
 Going into the final lap, Junková was still in second and had closed to within a minute, with Divo ten seconds back on elapsed time.